 Things to Do in Vancouver BC: Stanley Park Miniature Railway

-I’ve been trying to take my son on the Stanley Park Miniature Railway during the holidays for the past few years.
+I’ve been trying to take my son on the Stanley Park Miniature Railway during the holiday season for the past few years.
 I had heard from Vancouver locals how much fun it is for families.
-This year, we finally made it happen!
-We did the matinee train because we didn’t have any evenings available this trip.

 The train ride was a lot of fun!
-The 14 minute ride was the perfect length for our family.
-There was so much to see that we could have ridden it again, if we had more time.
-My husband especially enjoyed seeing The Grinch and our son loved going through the tunnel at the end.
+The 14-minute ride was the perfect length for our family.
+There was so much to see that we could have ridden it again if we had more time.

-We also explored the grounds and my son was thrilled to see Frosty the Snowman as he’s currently his favorite holiday celebrity.
+We also explored the grounds, and my son was thrilled to see Frosty the Snowman, as he’s currently his favorite holiday celebrity.
 It was really fun to see which characters he recognized and hear him sing Christmas songs while taking it all in.

-I could just imagine how amazing it would be at night time and we hope to do the evening train in the near future.
+I could just imagine how amazing it would be at night, and we hope to take the evening train in the near future.
 Click to read my full review of Bright Nights at Stanley Park.

 Things to Do in Vancouver BC: Vancouver Christmas Market